Photograph by Hugo Glendinning

 Sally Tallant: You know it’s funny to move here from Europe, because things like free healthcare, free education, those things, it would be amazing if it was possible [to have that here] for people to live well, for all people to live well.
 New York has a green plan, is supporting kind of a progressive approach to including people, but still this is a place unfortunately that isn’t equitable for many people.
 So that’s obviously what I would change, that people could live here, live well here, live freely, have an education here and have healthcare.

 Untapped Cities: That would be nice.
 You definitely have to hustle in New York.
-You mentioned the green plan, and I feel like New York is a little behind compared to other cities, especially in Europe, I feel like most places I went there had a trash, recycle and compost bin and here I never really see that.
+You mentioned the green plan, and I feel like New York is a little behind compared to other cities in that regard, especially in Europe.
+I noticed that most places I’ve visited there had a trash, recycle and compost bin and here I never see that.

 Sally Tallant: Hopefully it can change.
 The plastic bag ban has been brought in but I don’t see any evidence of it in my local supermarket.
 They think I’m insane when I go in with all my bags.
 But change is a process so it takes time.
 I think it’s very heartening that that’s a plan that’s been agreed and signed up to.
 We actually have to take these issues very seriously.
 Look at the weather we just had, the flash flooding.
 This is going to become more and more normal.
 We have to think differently, as coastal dwellers.
 We’re going under.
 Not to be depressing, but we do have to take action.
 We are subjected to water in whatever form it comes.
 It’s at our peril to ignore the pressing urgency of addressing real climate issues as they arise around us.